When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 How to deep clean your Nespresso machine

 You should change the drip tray, capsule container, and water daily.
-However, a deeper cleaning needs to be done every couple of weeks.
-The model affects some of these steps, but this is the basic process.
+However, a deeper cleaning is needed every couple of weeks.

 Here’s how to clean your Nespresso machine:

 1. Clean and rinse the water tank.
 Begin by removing the water tank and emptying it into the sink.
-Before refilling the tank with drinking water, hand wash it with a bit of dish detergent and thoroughly rinse it.
+Before refilling the tank with drinking water, hand-wash it with a bit of dish detergent and thoroughly rinse it.
 Then, you can put the clean tank back on the Nespresso maker.

 2. Using a soft cloth, clean the capsule container.
 First, lift the coffee maker’s lid to eject the Nespresso capsule.
-Next, remove its container so you can hand wash it with dish soap and water.
+Next, remove its container so you can hand-wash it with dish soap and water.
 Once you have cleaned it, return it to its original position.

 3. Clean out the drip tray.
 Simply remove the tray, clean it with soap and warm water, and put it back.